January 28, 2021

 Temple Baptist.

-"In Greenville, you can be in your car with the
+"In Greenville, you can be in your car with

-windows rolled down at a drive-in restaurant,
+the windows rolled down at a drive-in

-ADF spokesman Ryan Tucker.
+service," said ADF spokesman Ryan Tucker.

-"To target churches that way is both nonsensical
+"To target churches that way is both

-and unconstitutional," he said.
-"This is why we
+nonsensical and unconstitutional," he said.

-have asked the court for a temporary restraining
+"This is why we have asked the court for a

-order to immediately halt enforcement of the
+temporary restraining order to immediately

-city’s order while our lawsuit moves forward,
+halt enforcement of the city’s order while our

-and it’s also why the U.S. government has filed
+lawsuit moves forward, and it’s also why the

-rule in the church’s favor."
+church’s favor."

 First Liberty Institute is representing King